Remy349/todo-app-flask-reactjs/README.md

   - Flask Migrate (To perform migrations)
   - SQLAlchemy and Flask SQLAlchemy (Python SQL toolkit and ORM that gives application developers the full power and flexibility of SQL)
   - REST API (For communication between client and server)
+  - SwaggerUI
+  - Flask Smorest (Used for rest api creation and schema creation)
+  - Flask JWT Extended (For the creation of JWT)
+  - MVC (Software Design Pattern)

 ## Project requirements and how to use it

 For the project you must run both development environments at the same time, both the Frontend and the Backend.
-In the Frontend you will find JavaScript technologies (ReactJS) and in the Backend you will find Python technologies and tools (Flask), so you must have NodeJS and Python installed on your computer (As a reference this project was developed with version 3.9.6 of Python and 18.12.1 of NodeJS).
+In the Frontend you will find JavaScript technologies (ReactJS) and in the Backend you will find Python technologies and tools (Flask), so you must have NodeJS and Python installed on your computer (As a reference this project was developed with version 3.13.0 of Python and 22.11.0 of NodeJS).

 I leave you links to NodeJS and Python for installation:
   - [NodeJS website](https://nodejs.org/en/)